Hundreds of Crocs Trample Each Other in a Feeding Frenzy

-In the wild, it is every man or animal for themselves.
 Crocodiles must go to great lengths to provide for themselves in the wild.
-They are camouflaging themself in the water and attempting to take down animals crossing the river that are larger than they are.
-And they are dealing with other predators wanting the same food.
+They camouflage themselves in the water and attempt to take down animals crossing the river that are larger than they are, and they deal with other predators competing for the same food.

-Well, being in captivity has its disadvantages as well.
+However, being in captivity has its own disadvantages.
 Watch the video at the top to see this feeding frenzy happen.

 Crocodile Float

-The short YouTube clip posted at the top of this blog shows hundreds of crocodiles about to be fed.
+The short YouTube clip posted shows hundreds of crocodiles about to be fed.
 A large group of crocodiles is referred to as a float.
 They can also be referred to as a bask when on land.
 This float being fed was captured by the Feeding Battle YouTube page.
 This channel offers content on the intense feeding of various animals.
 Their most recent video feedings are of turtles, geckos, beetles, and fish.

 Hungry Crocodiles Get Their Meal

-At the start of the video, we see hundreds of crocodiles in an enclosed space.
+At the start of the video, we see countless crocodiles in an enclosed space.
 There is a small body of water in the center.
 Surrounding the water are hundreds of crocs basking in the sun.

 Suddenly, we see a woman and a man come with a meat-filled bin.
 The crocodile keeper takes her shovel and knocks it against the wall.
 She is alerting them that food time is here and they should get ready.
 Then she scoops up an entire shovel filled with meat and throws it in the water.